Troubleshooting sensors not receiving readings

 Lines blocked: Blow out lines and confirm no blockage.

-Damaged sensor: Remove all fittings from sensor and look for signs of damage on the sensor diaphragm.
+Damaged sensor: Remove all fittings from the sensor and look for signs of damage on the sensor diaphragm.

 Leak present: Leak check the plumbing to sensors and valves.